BazzaCuda/CustomMenu/README.md

 Many, many exciting features.
 And it's all free. (see the Wiki for a quick preview)

-Wiki-writing is about to commence, in conjunction with more beta-testing, completing functionality, and deciding on a v1 release date.
+Wiki-writing has commenced, in conjunction with more beta-testing, completing functionality, and deciding on a v0.9 [pre-]release date.

+See the Wiki overview (and screenshots) at https://github.com/BazzaCuda/CustomMenu/wiki/Overview

 Stay tuned.